Service Unit Manager Role Description

 Key Responsibilities

-• Collaborate with the (staff) Regional Membership Manager—or RMM and (volunteer) Service Team (where applicable) to develop an annual SU Plan that focuses on SU goals as set by Council and the Service Team
+• Collaborate with the appointed council staff contact and the (volunteer) service team (where applicable) to develop an annual SU plan that focuses on SU goals as set by council and the service team

-• Communicate any changes to the SU Plan to the RMM and assigned council staff team
+• Communicate any changes to the SU plan to your staff contact and assigned council staff team

-• Attend regular Council-led SUM meetings (SUMs are asked to attend at least two of the three scheduled meetings in 2023-24)
+• Attend regular council-led SUM meetings (SUMs are asked to attend at least two of the three scheduled meetings in 2024-25; the December event is an optional social event)

 • In partnership with the SU Treasurer (where applicable), regularly report on SU funds, including income and expenses